Daily Routines After Laryngectomy And How To Cope With The Changes

 What has altered, nevertheless, is the pathway of air flow throughout respiration.
 Prior to a laryngectomy, air flows into the lungs through the nose and mouth.
 This movement of air through the nose allows for aromas and scents to be detected as they come in contact with the nerve endings in the nose responsible for the sense of odor.

-Therefore, nurses must carefully assess every day life troubles and patient’s capability to perform self-care activities such as breathing and defecating to promote acceptance of disability and assist in adaptation to life after total laryngectomy.
+Difficulties in breathing and defecation due to changes in airflow affect the acceptance of disability post-laryngectomy.
+Therefore, nurses must meticulously assess daily life challenges and the patient’s ability to perform self-care activities such as breathing and defecation to facilitate acceptance of disability and aid in adaptation to life after total laryngectomy.

-Routine nursing support through home visits and outpatient services might increase patients’ awareness of self-control relating to everyday life problems and promote the positive approval of disability, thereby facilitating the adjustment to daily life after laryngectomy.
+Regular nursing support through home visits and outpatient services can heighten patients’ sense of control over daily life challenges and foster positive acceptance of disability, facilitating adjustment to life after laryngectomy.

 Narrowing of the esophagus and swallowing issues